pheygiod/say_my_name/README.md

 - Future Data Exploration Ideas
 - Acknowledgements
 - Contact

-- General Information
+##General Information
 I’m uploading the code of the data I explored from the TV series "Breaking Bad", my favourite of all times!🚛🥼⚗️

 The goal was to explore the transcript of the TV series to see if I could find any interesting pattern.
 I extracted each episode's transcript from an online website and then constructed a data frame with each season, episode number, episode title, character's name, and character's sentence.
-I also want to support other coders who are BB (or any TV Series/ movies) lovers just like me and want to learn how to plot their own data visualizations!📈
+I also want to support other coders who are BB (or any TV Series/ movies) lovers just like me and want to learn how to plot their own data visualisations!📈

-I used a website with Breaking Bad's transcripts available on [Forever Dreaming](https://transcripts.foreverdreaming.org/viewforum.php?f=165), made up of 64 Tv series's episodes.
-I used each episode's url to download all the webpage source code.
+I used a website with Breaking Bad's transcripts available on [Forever Dreaming](https://transcripts.foreverdreaming.org/viewforum.php?f=165), made up of 64 TV series's episodes.
+I used each episode's URL to download all the webpage source code.
 This allowed me to extract the required part which included the data I wanted (i.e., transcripts, episode title, number, and season).
 Once that's done, I then built a data frame, cleansed the data, explored it, analysed it, and made some plots.

 ## Setup
 First off, make sure you have conda🐍👀:

-`conda create -n <replace-with-name-you-want> python=3.11
+`conda create -n <replace-with-name-you-want> python=3.11`

-conda activate <replace-with-name-you-want>
+`conda activate <replace-with-name-you-want>`

-pip install -r requirements.txt`
+`pip install -r requirements.txt`

 ## Usage
 Check out the following files in my repo to see how I've extracted, cleansed, explored, analysed, and plotted the data!